-There are several kinds of life insurance coverage that you can choose from, but they all fall into two separate categories: term or whole.
-As you can guess from the names, term insurance policies are only active for a “term, ” and whole life insurance plans are going to give you a permanent form of coverage.
+There are several kinds of life insurance coverage that you can choose from, but all of them are under two umbrellas: term or whole.
+Term insurance policies are only active for a “term, ” and whole life insurance plans are going to give you a permanent form of coverage.
 Deciding between the two are is an important decision and will have an enormous impact on your life insurance protection.

 Term Vs. Whole: Head to Head

 With a whole life policy, these plans are never going to expire.
-As long as you continue to pay the monthly premiums, you’ll have life insurance coverage.
 Some insurance companies have age limits on their whole life plan.
 Some insurance companies have expiration dates, but most companies will allow you to have life insurance protection until your around 100-years-old.

 Term VS. Whole: The Cost